intermine/im-docs/docs/webapp/data-categories/index.rst

 The data tab points to this JSP file `intermine/webapp/main/resources/webapp/dataCategories.jsp`.
 You can overwrite this file and display your own customised file by putting a JSP in your `/webapp` directory.

-.. index:: data page, data tab
+.. index:: data page, data tab, data categories, aspects, categories